Nicolás Avellaneda: Biography

+Presidency

+Overview

-Avellaneda attained the presidency in 1874 but had its legitimacy contested by Bartolomé Mitre and supported by Domingo Faustino Sarmiento.
+Avellaneda attained the presidency in 1874.
+Aged 37, he was the youngest Argentine president ever elected.
+He had its legitimacy contested by Bartolomé Mitre and supported by Domingo Faustino Sarmiento.
 Mitre deployed the army against Avellaneda but was defeated by Julio Argentino Roca.
 Mitre was held prisoner and judged by military justice, but Avellaneda indulged him in order to promote pacification.
 He also included Rufino de Elizalde and José María Gutiérrez, supporters of Mitre, as members of his cabinet.

 In line with people like Alberdi or Sarmiento, who thought that European immigration was crucial to the Argentine development, he promoted the "Avellaneda law" that allowed European farmers ease to get terrains.
 The immigration numbers were doubled in a few years.

+He was the first civilian president, not belonging to any of the armed forces.
+As Sarmiento told him when handing over the presidential sash, "You are the first president who does not know how to use a pistol."

-Having won the revolution and bringing peace to the country, Avellaneda faced a serious economic crisis, centering his efforts on the control of the land with the Conquest of the Desert and expanding the railroads, the cereal and meat exports, and the European immigration, specially to Patagonia.
+Having won in the Revolution of 1874 and bringing peace to the country, Avellaneda faced a serious economic crisis, centering his efforts on the control of the land with the Conquest of the Desert and expanding the railroads, the cereal and meat exports, and the European immigration, specially to Patagonia.
 During his presidency, the economy of Argentina was seriously affected by the European crisis putting the country on the edge of debt default.
 Deciding to take Argentina from its debts, he said that "[...]there are two million Argentines who would economize even to their hunger and thirst to fulfill the promises of our public commitments in the foreign markets".
 He reduced the budget and applied a weak protectionism.
 The crisis was eventually fixed with the growing exports of refrigerated meat to Europe, a new developing industrial method of the time.

 A prolific writer, his works have been published in 12 volumes.

-Aged 37, he was the youngest Argentine president ever elected.
-He had served in the Argentine Senate for five months in 1874 and returned to the Senate in 1883 until his death.
-He died at the age of 48 on a ship returning from medical treatment in France.
-He is the shortest-lived President of Argentina.
+Economy and the crisis

+The permanent budget deficit and the urgency of meeting payments on the public debt, incurred mainly during the Paraguayan War, led to the enactment, during Avellaneda's presidency at the beginning of 1875, of a Customs Law that increased import duties on industrial products by 40%.
+By the end of 1875, a crisis became evident, caused by the government's financial mismanagement and by the fall in raw-material prices on the world market.
+The National Bank was used to cover part of the national government's funding needs, but to do so it in turn had to resort to a loan taken from the Bank of the Province of Buenos Aires.